antoine3000/dok-antoine/content/fabac-assignments/2020-03-04-electronics-design/_index.md

 - the ground closes the circuit, so it's easier to end with it
 - just because you seem to be close to the solution doesn't mean you are really close to the solution.
 You don't know that until the end, when you connect the last components together
 - what is possible in a CAD software may not be easy to do in real life
-- optimize your paths and think about how you'll solder the  components
+- optimize your paths and think about how you will solder the  components

 ### Preparing the files